PonyCui/ponycui-resume/content/home/about.md

 # Biography

 Pony Cui is a professional developer who focus on Cross Platform Application Framework now.
-He's a iOS developer since 2012, and transfered as a full stack developer since 2016.
+He's an iOS developer since 2012, and transfered as a full stack developer since 2016.
 He has strong knowledge of Objective-C, Swift, JavaScript, TypeScript, Kotlin and Web programming.
-With skills, he creates many open-source libraries and frameworks.
+With skills, he created many open-source libraries and frameworks.